dustinlyons/nixos-config/README.md

 # Overview
 > "All we have to decide is what to do with the time that is given us." - J.R.R.
 Tolkien

-Hello there!
+Well, well, well, look who we have here! 🤓

-Well, well, well, look who we have here!
 You've stumbled upon my personal journey with Nix.
 For over a year, I've been hacking away on the configuration that drives the machines and servers I use every day.
 From my M1 Macbook Pro to my NixOS workstation and VMs in my home lab, I've developed this code with simplicity in mind - for both future me and readers like you.

-To get you started, I've included my [steps for bootstrapping a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md) that also work for a bare metal setup.
-For MacOS instructions, you'll need to install a few dependencies I've listed below.
-And if you're new to Emacs, check out my [literate configuration](https://github.com/dustinlyons/nixos-config/blob/main/common/config/emacs/Emacs.org).
-I love hacking Emacs, and you'll see it's much more than just an IDE. 🤓
+To get you started, I've included my [steps for bootstrapping a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md) that also work on bare metal.
+For MacOS, there are a few dependencies to install which I've detailed further below.
+And if you're new to Emacs, check out my [literate configuration](https://github.com/dustinlyons/nixos-config/blob/main/common/config/emacs/Emacs.org) - you'll discover that Emacs is much more than just an IDE.

 # Layout